Giza

-Giza is most famous as the location of the Giza Plateau, the site of some of the most impressive ancient monuments in the world, including a complex of ancient Egyptian royal mortuary and sacred structures, including the Great Sphinx, the Great Pyramid of Giza, and a number of other large pyramids and temples.
+Giza is most famous as the location of the Giza Plateau, the site of some of the most impressive ancient monuments in the world, including a complex of ancient Egyptian royal mortuary and sacred structures, among which are the Great Sphinx, the Great Pyramid of Giza, and a number of other large pyramids and temples and the Grand Egyptian Museum.
 Giza has always been a focal point in Egypt's history due to its location close to Memphis, the ancient pharaonic capital of the Old Kingdom.

 Districts and population

 The city of Giza is the capital of the Giza Governorate, and is located near the northeast border of this governorate.

-2017 Population and administrative divisions
+2017 population and administrative divisions

 Giza city is a municipal division and capital of Giza governorate with an appointed city head.
-It comprises nine districts (ahya', singl. hayy) and five new towns (mudun jadidah).
+It comprises nine districts (ahya', singl. hayy) and five new towns (mudun jadidah) administered by the New Urban Communities Authority (NUCA).

 The districts/qisms fully subsume to the city head and according to the 2017 census had 4,872,448 residents:

 The new towns are mostly administered by the national level New Urban Communities Authority (NUCA), with some public services under the jurisdiction of Giza.
-They are confusingly named madina (city), however they are not administravely incorporated as such where many are formed of a single district/qism.
-Ones not in the 2017 census as they were not yet incorporated, or inhabited then are:
+They are confusingly named madina (city), however they are not administratively incorporated as such where many are formed of a single district or qism.
+Ones not in the 2017 census as they were not yet incorporated, or inhabited at that time are: